 The Texas Education Code requires that a student be in attendance for 90% of the days a class is offered during a semester in order to be awarded credit for that class (TEC 25.092).
-Students with four or more unexcused absences in the fall semester in any credit course will have their credit withheld and an asterisk () will appear on the student's report card.
-A student may be passing the course, but if they have excessive unexcused absences and a resulting asterisk, credit will be withheld.
-When a student exceeds the unexcused absence limit for any credit class during a semester, an NG will appear in place of the Semester average on the report card.
-This indicates the student has had credit denied due to the accumulation of an excessive number of unexcused absences.
-The NG will appear if the student's unexcused absences exceed 10% of the class meetings.
-The only way a student can pass if s/he has met the other promotion standards but has unexcused absences exceeding 10% but less than 25% of class meetings is to complete credit appeal as defined and approved by the Principal.
-Students with absences in excess of 25% of class meetings must retake the course in-person or online through APEX.
+Students with absences exceeding 10% of class meetings in a semester in any credit course will have their credit withheld and an asterisk () will appear on the student's report card.
+A student may be passing the course, but if they have excessive absences and a resulting asterisk, credit will be withheld.

+When a student exceeds the absence limit for any credit class during a semester, an NG will appear in place of the Semester average on the report card.
+This indicates the student has had credit denied due to the accumulation of an excessive number of absences.
+The NG will appear if the student's absences exceed 10% of the class meetings.
+The only way a student can pass if s/he has met the other promotion standards but has absences exceeding 10% of class meetings is to complete credit appeal as defined and approved by the Principal.
+Students who do not complete credit appeal hours must retake the course in-person or online through APEX.